-Prior to his joining Sojourners in 1982, Rice was an organizer for the Center for Peace Studies at Georgetown University.
+Prior to joining Sojourners, Rice was an organizer for the Center for Peace Studies at Georgetown University.
 He was founder and co-director of Pax Christi: Washington's Peace Education Program and producer of the multimedia “Anatomy of the Nuclear Arms Race.”
 In addition, Rice served on the founding National Committee, Executive Committee, and Direct Action Task Force of the Nuclear Weapons Freeze Campaign, and he was treasurer of the Nuclear Weapons Education Fund.
-Before moving to Washington, D.C., Rice was the Hunger Action Coordinator for the Oregon Center for Peace and Justice in Portland, Oregon, and he spent two years as a member of the Jesuit Volunteer Corps.
-He is currently a member of the national advisory board for Evangelicals for Middle East Understanding and a research fellow for the New Media Project at Union Theological Seminary and Christian Theological Seminary.
+Before moving to D.C., Rice was the hunger action coordinator for the Oregon Center for Peace and Justice in Portland, Ore., and he spent two years as a member of the Jesuit Volunteer Corps.
+He was a member of the national advisory board for Evangelicals for Middle East Understanding and a research fellow for the New Media Project at Union Theological Seminary and Christian Theological Seminary.

-Rice, a graduate of Seattle University, is a native of Richland, Washington, the bedroom community of the Hanford Nuclear Reservation.
+Rice, a graduate of Seattle University, is a native of Richland, Wash., the bedroom community of the Hanford Nuclear Reservation.
 Rice was a long-time member of Sojourners Community, an intentional Christian renewal community located in inner-city Washington, D.C.
-He and his wife, Dawn, have two children, Jessica and Adam.
+He and his wife, Dawn, have two children and two grandchildren.
 He is a member of Hyattsville Mennonite Church outside of Washington.

 Selected Sojourners articles by Jim Rice